City Index vs Questrade 2026

 | Tier-4 Licenses | 1 | 0 |

-City Index keeps commissions and fees around the industry average for CFDs, forex, and spread betting, with the best pricing available on its own platforms or MetaTrader.
-As of July 2023, the average EUR/USD spread is 0.74 pips.
-High-volume traders can cut costs further: the Premium Trader account (for deposits over £10,000) offers exclusive pricing and dedicated service, and professional traders can access rebates that start at £4 per million above £25M in monthly volume in the U.K. (up to £7.5 per million over £300M), and from AUD $4.5 to $14.5 per million in Australia.
-City Index is rated 4.5 out of 5 stars for Commissions and Fees and ranked #15 out of 63 by ForexBrokers.com.
+City Index’s commissions and fees are generally in line with the industry average across CFDs, forex, and spread betting, with the best pricing available on its proprietary platforms or MetaTrader.
+Its CFD account posted an average EUR/USD spread of 0.74 pips as of July 2023, which is competitive though not as low as the very cheapest brokers (e.g., Tickmill, FP Markets).
+Active traders can unlock more savings: Premium Trader status (deposit over £10,000) offers exclusive pricing and dedicated service, and pro traders can access rebates that start at £4 per million (over £25M monthly volume) in the U.K., rising to £7.5 per million above £300M; in Australia, rebates range from AUD $4.5 to AUD $14.5 per million.
+For commissions and fees, City Index is rated 4.5 out of 5 stars and ranked #16 out of 63 by ForexBrokers.com.

 | Feature |